 On February 16, 2023, ASCU completed a "bought deal" public offering of 15,000,000 Common Shares at a price of C\$2.00 per Common Share for aggregate gross proceeds of C\$30 million (the "2023 Public Offering").
-Tembo acquired an aggregate 2,833,717 Common Shares pursuant to the 2023 Public Offering.
+Tembo acquired an aggregate 2,833,717 Common Shares pursuant to the 2023 Public Offering, allowing the company's ownership to decrease to 31%.

-In connection with the 2023 Public Offering as at the date hereof, Nuton LLC ("Nuton") has indicated its intention to exercise its pre-emptive rights under the Nuton Investor Rights Agreement (as defined herein) to maintain its ownership interest percentage in ASCU of 7.2%.
-The transaction is expected to close in April 2023.
+In connection with the 2023 Public Offering as at the date hereof, on April 4, 2023, Nuton exercised its pre-emptive rights under the Nuton Investor Rights Agreement (as defined herein) to maintain its ownership interest percentage in